TBTS-2011/Student-Management-System/README.md

 ## About this application:

 This is a very simple application that is made with Python and is used for storing School/Collage student's bio data.
 The code can be edited/customised to allow data storage and manipulation using SQL.
 The version I recommend is the Latest release of MySQL database.
-This application only uses two modules, therefore, it is very flexible and can be easyl edited without installing too many modules.
+This application only uses two modules, therefore, it is very flexible and can be easily edited without installing too many modules.

 ### Contents:

 This program contains:

-- Buttons to (present in the left frame):
+- Buttons (present in the left frame) to:
   - Delete
   - View
   - Clear
   - Remove Databases, fields and records.

-- Columns the output the results (present in the right frame), such as:
+- Columns (present in the right frame) that output the results, such as:

   - Student ID
   - Name